GeyserMC/GeyserWiki/_docs/geyser/extensions.md

 - `GeyserPostInitializeEvent`: It is called when Geyser has completed initializing.
 The bulk of your code should go here, as the GeyserAPI is fully available at this stage.
 - `GeyserShutdownEvent`: Called when Geyser is shutting down.
 You can use this to e.g. save data, or clean up resources.

-The bulk of your code would go into the `GeyserPostInitializeEvent`, when Geyser is ready to accept & handle players.
 See below for an example:
 ```java
 @Subscribe
 public void onPostInitialize(GeyserPostInitializeEvent event) {